Axway/agents-kong/README.md

 ## Traceability process

 On startup the Kong traceability agent first validates that it is able to connect to all required services.
 Once validation is complete the agent begins listening for log events to be sent to it.
 The agent receives these events and iterates through them to determine if any of the events should be sampled.
 If it is to be sampled the agent creates a transaction summary and leg sending that the Amplify Central.
 Regardless of the event being set for sampling the agent will update the proper API Metric and Usage details to be sent to Amplify Central on the interval configured.
 See [Usage](https://docs.axway.com/bundle/amplify-central/page/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage/index.html).
+Note: if the ACL plugin is not required, the traceability agent cannot associate API traffic with a consumer application.

 ## Environment variables